equipe/equipe-api/_federation_api/single_sign_on.md

 ### Generate auth token

-Concat the values of organizer_id, organizer_name, name, email, cell_phone and your `api key`.
+Concatenate the values of organizer_id, organizer_name, name, email, cell_phone and your `api key`.
 Make a `SHA256` hexdigest of the result.
 We will use this to verify that your are the sender of the information and that it is untouched.
 Your federation `api_key` serves as the shared secret.

 #### Example